ketkichakradeo/recipeanalysis/README.md

 ### Missingness Dependency

 We decided to examine the `avg_rating` column.
 We constructed permutation tests to determine the relationship.
-We have decided to test the dependency between the missingness of `avg_rating` with two columns: `minutes` and `minutes`.
+We have decided to test the dependency between the missingness of `avg_rating` with `minutes`.

 We compare two distributions: